Saiza Nabarawi: Later life

 She also wrote about her exclusion from the third convocation of parliament in March 1925 in her article 'Double Standard'.
 In her piece she notes how she was not allowed admission into a parliament regarding Egypt's independence.
 She points out how wives of important officials were included in the audience, and not an editor of a successful newspaper.
 Her witty sarcasm and candor words made Nabarawi and excellent editor and feminist.

 Career

 Egyptian Feminist Union

 Nabarawi and Shaarawi were the founders of the Egyptian Feminist Union which called for the political rights for Egyptian women.
 It published the L'Egyptienne, the magazine of the EPU, which Nabarawi edited.
 She also founded the Women's Popular Resistance Committee.
 Nabarawi dedicated her life to feminist activism and attended international feminist conferences and spoke widely on the issues of gender equality.

-She called for the need to arrange the First Eastern Women's Congress, a call answered by Nour Hamada, who arranged it in Damaskus in 1930.
+On the 11th Conference of the International Woman Suffrage Alliance, she called for the need to arrange the First Eastern Women's Congress, a call answered by Nour Hamada, who arranged it in Damaskus in 1930.
+She was elected to the Executive Council of the Women's International Democratic Federation in 1953.

 One of Nabarawi's mentors, Sa’d Zaghlul, regarded the fashioning of the veil in a way that was unorthodox to actual veiling.
 It was used more like a scarf designed to only cover the face.
 Her opinions describe the evolution from veil to no veil that Nabarawi took part in.